A Brief History

 Described as petty, spiteful and cruel, John does have his champions that claim his reign was not that bad (apparently a low bar standard!).
 Seen as energetic and competent, a certain amount of historical revisionism has taken place for a King that was as tax happy as they come and twice tried to usurp the throne.
 In fact, John was even ex-communicated by the Pope and was accused of offering to convert to Islam in exchange for the financial support of Muslims.
 Historian Kate Norgate refers to John’s “almost superhuman wickedness,” certainly not a ringing endorsement of his legacy.

 The tenacity with which Britain clings to the tradition of the monarchy baffles this author, as history is rife with examples of monarchs supposedly ordained by God that had miserable and flawed character, especially showing no respect for other monarchs presumably also ordained by God.
-Please share your thoughts on monarchy with the rest of us!
+Question for students (and subscribers): Please share your thoughts on monarchy with the rest of us in the comments section below this article.

 Your readership is much appreciated!